-Since you know I love rustic farmhouse, I used fabric paint (or acrylic paint with a textile medium added to make it washable), and masking tape to make faux grain sack stripes like I do on my furniture here.
+Since you know I love rustic farmhouse, I used fabric paint (or acrylic paint with a textile medium added to make it washable), and masking tape to make faux grain sack stripes like I do on my furniture.

-Mr. Teddy loves his new spot and we do too.
+Not only does Mr. Teddy love his new spot, but we do too.

 I hope you’ve enjoyed my latest creation.
-I had a blast and am happy to share.
+Likewise, I had a blast and am happy to share.